Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 If the rank of $\Vor_1$ is minimum in $\Vor(\partial C)\cap \Vor(\partial A)$, then $e$ is selected into $G'$ by Condition~\ref{connect_indirect} and we are done.
 Otherwise, observe that $\Vor_1$ is connected to $\Vor'$, as the edge of minimum rank in $E(B,C)$ is selected into $G'$ by Condition~\ref{connect_marked}.
 Therefore, it suffices to show that $\Vor$ gets connected to $\Vor'$.
 Let $\Vor_2$ be the cell of minimum rank among $\Vor(\partial C)\cap \Vor(\partial A)$.
 Let $D\subseteq \Vor_2$ be the cluster satisfying that the edge $e'$ of minimum rank in $E(A,\Vor_2)$ is in $E(A,D)$.
 Note that $\Vor_2$ is connected to $\Vor'$ (which we saw to be connected to $\Vor_1$), as there is some cluster $D'\subseteq \Vor(D)$ that is adjacent to $C$ and selects the edge of minimum rank in $E(D',C)$ by Condition~\ref{connect_marked}.

 Overall, we see that it is sufficient to show that $\Vor$ gets connected to $\Vor_2$, where $\Vor_2$ has smaller rank than $\Vor_1$.
 We now repeat the above reasoning inductively.
 In step $i$, we either succeed in establishing connectivity between $\Vor$ and $\Vor_i$, or we determine a cell $\Vor_{i+1}$ that has smaller rank than $\Vor_i$ and is connected to $\Vor_i$.
 As any sequence of Voronoi cells of descending ranks must be finite, the induction halts after finitely many steps.
-Because the induction invariant is that $\Vor_{i+1}$ is connected to $\Vor_i$, this establishes connectivity between $\Vor$ and $\Vor_1$, completing the proof. \end{proof}
+Because the induction invariant is that $\Vor_{i+1}$ is connected to $\Vor_i$, this establishes connectivity between $\Vor$ and $\Vor_1$, completing the proof. \end{proof} See Figure~\ref{fig:connectivity} for illustration of connectivity and stretch.